 If you register for the meeting, either in-person or virtual, you may view the sessions live or on-demand and still claim CME credit.
-Recordings will be posted within 48-72 hours after the completion of each session.
+Recordings will be posted within 5-7 business days following the completion of the meeting.
 All attendees, whether viewing the sessions live or on-demand, will have 90 days after the end of the live meeting to complete the online evaluation and claim your CME credits.
 Questions?
 Please email us at firstname.lastname@example.org

 .EDUCATION MISSION STATEMENT

 The CCAS Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children with heart disease, and adults with congenital heart disease.
 The overall goals for attendees of the program are to reinforce and enhance their existing fund of knowledge, while introducing them to new and state-of-the-art techniques and information that affect their practice and improve the perioperative care of patients with heart disease.SCOPE & TYPES OF ACTIVITIES

 The program brings together experts from clinical and basic science disciplines related to cardiology, anesthesia and cardiac surgery.
 General topic areas include cardiac anatomy, pathophysiology, anesthesia, echocardiography, electrophysiology, surgery, cardiopulmonary bypass, patient safety, and database resources.

 The presentation format includes lectures and reviews, panels and discussions.
 An important part of the program is the presentation of new clinical and basic science research in oral and moderated poster-discussion forums.
 Significant attendee involvement and feedback are encouraged in all aspects of the program, and will be facilitated by the use of real time computerized audience polling as well as sessions where the audience directly participates in case discussions.
 Program content is, in fact, the direct result of membership input and extensive audience polling at prior meetings.TARGET AUDIENCE